Designing Icons that Stand Out: Mastering the 7 Principles of Icon Design

 4. Brevity

-The fourth principle for icon design is brevity, which details the simplicity and reduction in elements for an icon.
+The fourth icon design principle is brevity, which emphasises the simplicity and reduction of elements in an icon.

 Icons should be brief and to the point.
 This means that the icon should be designed to convey a specific message or concept in the simplest and most direct way possible.
 A simple and direct design will make the icon more memorable and easier for users to understand.